Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 Therefore, if a coach provides constructive feedback right away, that player will be able to easily recall their actions (i.e., what they did wrong) and correct their technique.

-Other Benefits of Providing Athlete Feedback
+What Are the Other Benefits of Providing Athlete Feedback?

 Communication with parents